liquity/ChickenBond/README.md

 ### Individual Liquidity Buckets

-The global **permanent** and **acquired** buckets are split across both Yearn SP and the Curve pool (with its LP tokens deposited to the Yearn Curve vault for yield generation).
+The global **permanent** and **acquired** buckets are split across both Yearn SP vault and the Curve pool (with its LP tokens deposited to the Yearn Curve vault for yield generation).

 The **pending** bucket is held purely by the Yearn SP vault in normal mode, and purely by the LUSD Silo in migration mode.

-The buckets are split into in the following manner normal mode:
+The buckets are split in the following manner in normal mode:

 - Pending LUSD in the Yearn SP vault (constitutes all pending LUSD)
 - Permanent LUSD in the Yearn SP Vault